skacem/skacem.github.io/_posts/2021-06-15-Common-Metrics-Derived-From-CM.md

 layout: post
 comments: true
 title: Common Metrics Derived From the Confusion Matrix
 excerpt: "In the previous post we introduced the confusion matrix in the context of hypothesis testing and we showed how such a simple and intuitive concept can be a powerful tool in illustrating the outcomes of classification models.
-Now, we are going to discuss various performance metrics that are computed from a confusion matrix.  "
+Now, we are going to discuss various performance metrics that are derived from a confusion matrix."
 author: "Skander Kacem"
-tags: [machine learning, tutorial, statistics]
+tags:
+  - Machine Learning
+  - Confusion Matrix
+  - Evaluation Metric
+  - F1-Score
 katex: true
 preview_pic: /assets/0/SPS_dist.gif
 ---